A Reference Architecture for Designing Foundation Model based Systems: Architectural Design decisions

 When designing FM-based systems, an important consideration is how to ensure the systems' responses are accurate and responsible.
 One option is to rely solely on the FM to generate responses to user queries.
 While this option can be efficient and cost-effective, it may result in inaccurate or irresponsible responses that can affect user trust or cause harm.

-{To address this issue, before responding to the user, a verifier can be adopted to verify whether the FM outputs meet the specified requirements such as topic requirements or trustworthiness requirements}~\cite{ruan2023tptu}. {The verifier could be a human verifier or an AI verifier (FM-based or non-FM-based)}~\cite{lu2023framework}. {However, verifying the output of FMs directly can be challenging.
+To address this issue, before responding to the user, a verifier can be adopted to verify whether the FM's reasoning processes and outputs meet the specified requirements such as functional and trustworthiness requirements.
+The verifier could be a human verifier or an AI verifier (FM-based or non-FM-based)~\cite{lu2023framework}.
+This is particularly useful when designing FM-based agents.
+The verification process and results can be stored in an agent's long memory to help its continuous learning and improvement.
+However, verifying the reasoning processes and outputs of FMs directly can be challenging.
 It is necessary to take a conversational step-by-step approach to conduct verification.
 The choices between automatic response and verifier depends on the system's priorities and the consequences of inaccurate or irresponsible responses.
 For systems where accuracy and trustworthiness are critical, a verifier approach may be the better option, even if it comes at a higher cost.
-However, for systems where efficiency and cost-effectiveness are more important, an automatic response approach may be more suitable, with periodic checks.}
+However, for systems where efficiency and cost-effectiveness are more important, an automatic response approach may be more suitable, with periodic checks.

-\subsection{Design decision 5: passive interaction vs. proactive interaction}
+\subsection{Design decision 5: Passive interaction vs. proactive interaction}

-{Interaction in FM-based systems involves context engineering and prompt engineering.
-Context engineering aims to gather and structure the context in which the FM-based systems operate to understand the users' goals}~\cite{xia2023towards}, {while prompt engineering creates prompts that act as guiding instructions, enabling the FM-based systems to effectively complete human's tasks and goals.}
+Interaction in FM-based systems involves context engineering and prompt engineering.
+Context engineering aims to gather and structure the context in which the FM-based systems operate to understand the users' goals or intentions~\cite{xia2023towards}, while prompt engineering creates prompts that act as guiding instructions, enabling the FM-based systems to effectively complete human's tasks and goals.

-{There are two distinct interaction patterns: passive interaction and proactive interaction.
-Passive interaction interpretes the user's intentions as described through text prompts submitted via the dialogue interface}. {In contrast, proactive interaction anticipates the user's intentions and makes proactive suggestions by understanding multimodal context data, such as screen recording}~\cite{zhao2023seehow}, {mouse clicks}~\footnote{\url{https://github.com/ddupont808/GPT-4V-Act}}, {typing, eye tracking, gestures}~\cite{zeng2023gesturegpt}, {document annotations and notes.
-Compared to passive interaction, proactive interaction introduces a deeper level of autonomy.}
+There are two distinct interaction patterns: passive interaction and proactive interaction.
+Passive interaction interprets the user's intentions as described through text prompts submitted via the dialogue interface.
+In contrast, proactive interaction anticipates the user's intentions and makes proactive suggestions by understanding multimodal context data, such as platform UI elements, screen recording~\cite{zhao2023seehow}, mouse clicks~\footnote{\url{https://github.com/ddupont808/GPT-4V-Act}}, typing, eye tracking, gestures~\cite{zeng2023gesturegpt}, document annotations and notes.
+Compared to passive interaction, proactive interaction introduces a deeper level of autonomy.